rubocop/rails-style-guide/README.md

     describe ArticlesController do
       #...

-      describe "GET new" do
+      describe 'GET new' do
-        it "assigns new article and renders the new article template" do get :new
+        it 'assigns new article and renders the new article template' do get :new
           assigns[:article].should be_a_new Article
           response.should render_template :new